On this page

 Pierre, Aurélien, and Jim were working as freelance developers while being students.
 They were building websites and apps, using Node.js frameworks and traditional CMSs.
-When they had to do a mobile application or a website with a modern front-end framework, they were frustrated by traditional CMSs because these ones are only good at managing content on websites.
+When they had to do a mobile application or a website with a modern front-end framework, they were frustrated by traditional CMSs because these ones were only good at managing content on websites.

 Annoyed by these limitations, they decided to create their own piece of software.
 They started using it for clients' projects.
 They soon realized they were not the only ones having this need.
 So, they published the project on GitHub in October 2015.

 For them, making their project open-source was a no-brainer.
 They were using lots of open-source software.
 They were convinced that collaboration would lead to better software.
 Most of their clients wanted to host their CMS on their own servers.
 Customization capabilities were only possible through source-code access.

 In the beginning, Strapi was a mix of a framework for building APIs and a CMS.
 We even considered it as a Content Management Framework.
 The name Strapi comes from Bootstrap your API.